Credit Card Balance Transfer FAQs

 Per the Fair Credit Reporting Act, you are entitled to know if something on your credit report prevented you from being granted credit.
 If you could not complete a balance transfer because your application for a credit card was declined, it may be a good idea to review your credit report (it’s available for free at AnnualCreditReport.com on an annual basis).
 Then, you can practice good credit habits going forward such as paying your bills on time, keeping balances low, and keeping new credit applications to a minimum.

-In order to get the most benefit from your balance transfer, develop a repayment plan that will enable you to pay off your balance before the promotional APR period expires.
+To get the most benefit from your balance transfer, develop a repayment plan that will enable you to pay off your balance before the promotional APR period expires.
 Create a payment schedule and stick to it so you don’t get stuck paying the standard APR on the balance once your promotional period is over.

 How long will it take me to pay off the balance?

 It depends on the balance you’ve transferred, the amount you pay each month and how your credit issuer applies your payments to your purchase and balance transfer balances.
 If you are only paying the minimum due each month, you may not be able to repay this balance before the introductory period expires, which might mean more debt.
-The point of a good balance transfer offer is to aid you in repaying your debt on a lower interest card, rather than just moving your debt from card to card.

 Was this article helpful?